 ProtonVPN offers various plans with higher-priced plans providing access to a greater number of features, as shown below:

-This is a review of ProtonVPN's “Plus" plan.
-This provides full access to all of ProtonVPN’s mainstream features:
+This is a review of ProtonVPN's "Unlimited" plan.
+This provides full access to all of ProtonVPN's mainstream features:

 - No logs (see the Privacy and Security section below for full details)